This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 9. Commercial Oven Cleaners

 Saviors for working women!
-All you have to do is to spread removable parts of the burner on a newspaper in open area and spray them with commercial cleaners.
+All you have to do is to spread removable parts of the burner on a newspaper in an open area and spray them with commercial cleaners.
 Leave them coated for few minutes and then scrub off the grease with soap and hot water.
 Let them dry completely before you replace them.

 10. Razor scraper

 Before opting for this method, make sure your burner is cool and the razorblade is fresh.
-To get rid of stubborn build-up, try holding razor blade at 45-degree angle and slowly start scraping off caked grease and dirt from your burner.
+To get rid of stubborn build-up, try holding razor blade at a 45-degree angle and slowly start scraping off caked grease and dirt from your burner.
 There are very high chances of scratches while using this method.
-I suggest you use this only when above-mentioned ways prove to be unsuccessful.
+I suggest you use this only when the above-mentioned ways prove to be unsuccessful.